Filofteia/FilosPlugins/README.md

 To fix this you may do the following:

-1) Shift Right-click the Entry Door inside of the raid
+1) Shift Right-click the Entry Door inside the raid
 2) 'Swap left click' -> 'Reset'

 Other plugins that modify menu options may also cause this issue.;